 Subterranean electronics are all around us – well – below us.
-The term subterranean means something which is occurring beneath the earth’s surface, usually concealed.
-So, as you guessed, subterranean electronics are electronics which are underground.
-Whether we realise it or not, these electronics play a vital role in our everyday lives.
+The term subterranean means something which appears beneath the earth’s surface, usually concealed.
+So, as assumed, subterranean electronics are electronics which are underground.
+Whether we realise it or not, these electronics play a vital role in our everyday lives, whether we realise it or not.
 From underground transportation to oil rigs, subterranean electronics play a huge part in maintaining a healthy global economy and a greener planet.

 Subterranean electronics come in many different forms.
 Surprisingly, many submerged electronics are IoT based and measure environmental factors such as PH levels, saturation and temperatures.
 Subterranean electronics are very popular for agriculture communities.
 Most harvesting fields you see nowadays will have sensors buried within the soil which measures pH levels.
 The soil content and quality are a key factor for successful produce.
 The best pH for plants to thrive successfully is typically between 5.5 and 6.5, so it is important for subterranean sensors to monitor the acidity of the soil.
 If the sensor recognises the soil is not in the correct bandwidth, it will automatically alert whom it may concern.
 Not only can subterranean sensors recognise pH levels, but also density and water intake.
 Many people wouldn’t recognise the technology which is associated with growing plants – so much so that many farmers rely on sensors to monitor and optimize crops by adapting to the constant changing environmental conditions.